ceteri/exelixi/README.md

 Effectively, a [GA] can be applied for partial automation of "think out of the box" ideation in preliminary design.
-While the candidate solutions obtained from a [GA] may not be used directly, they inform domain experts how to derive novel design from _first principles_, thereby accelerating iterations substantially.
+While the candidate solutions obtained from a [GA] may not be used directly, they inform domain experts how to derive novel designs from first principles, thereby accelerating design iterations substantially.
-In terms of relationship to [machine learning], this approach approximates a [stochastic gradient descent] where the parameter space is quite large and a differentiable objective function may not be immediately apparent.
+In terms of relationship to [machine learning], this approach approximates a [stochastic gradient descent] where the parameter space is quite large and a differentiable objective function may not be feasible.

 ### Operation